 This Russell Surfboards single fin is a stunner, yes, but what really makes it special are the little details that aren’t obvious at first glance.
 First and foremost are the matching nose block, tail block, fin and leash loop.
 Oh, and now that you mention it, why yes, there’s also a complementary double resin pin line on the deck, one red and one yellow.
 The tail and nose blocks are a mixture of fiberglass, resin and wood; the fin and leash loop are just fiberglass and resin.
 I love how the red, orange and yellow colors are echoed throughout the various aspects of the board.
 Look, I hate to be this guy, but it’s rare to see this level of detail put into a modern board.
 This thing is a stunning piece of functional artwork.

 I’ve seen a few other examples of 70s Russell Surfboards with matching nose and tail blocks.
 Ditto for the matching fins and leash loops as well.
-The Brotherhood factory was known for its exceptional work, and I have to think that the matching tail blocks, fins etc. was a calling card of sorts.
+The Brotherhood factory was known for its exceptional work (in the words of Shawn Stussy, “the Brotherhood was known for not fucking around”), and I have to think that the matching tail blocks, fins etc. was a calling card of sorts.
+Apparently these boards were referred to as Cadillacs within the Brotherhood — top of the line construction and details throughout.

 Likewise, another unique attribute I’ve seen on Russell boards from this era is a stringer setup similar to the one seen here.
 If you look closely you can see double stringers in a wedge alignment, converging at the nose.
 There’s also a third mini-stringer (not sure the exact term) in the center of the tail that extends just past the leash loop on the deck.
-I’ve seen this stringer setup on Russell Surfboards sticks by Bruce Jones, Jeff Timpone and even Shawn Stussy.
+I’ve seen this stringer setup on Russell Surfboards sticks by Bruce Jones and Jeff Timpone as well as Stussy.

 The board’s backstory might even be better than its looks.
 According to the gentleman who sold me the Russell, he picked it up during a trip to Scorpion Bay back in the 70s.
 The way he tells it, there were a few visiting Americans in attendance, including a talented surfer from Newport Beach.
 The Newport local was a huge dick who made a point of constantly dropping in on everyone and hogging set waves, eventually earning the nickname “The Newport Snake.”
 At some point the Newport Snake needed to head back to the mainland, but he was low on cash.
 He ended up selling the Russell single fin to finance his return trip to Newport.
 The guy who bought the board was thrilled for two reasons: one, he was getting a sick board; and even better, it was worth the money and then some to send the Snake packing and clear out the lineup.
 I’ve spoken to a Newport local who has a good idea of who the Snake might be, but that’s all I’ll say.